 1. Eat and drink during Happy Hour

 If you don’t mind having a late lunch or early dinner, you can save a lot of money by dining during Happy Hour.
 Most restaurants and bars offer cheap drinks and discounts on food during this time.
+This can be a great way to to find food in Vegas on a budget.

 2. Consider eating at resort buffets